lihx-me/lihx-me.github.io/_pages/about.md

 My research interests include Visual Generation and Multi-modal Large Language Model.

-If interested in collaboration or discussion, please email (lihxxxxxx@gmail.com) me.
+If interested in collaboration or discussion, please email me (lihxxxxxx@gmail.com).

 # 🔥 News
-- *2025.07*: I will serve as Program Committee for AAAI 2026.
+- *2025.07*: I will serve on the Program Committee for AAAI 2026.
 - *2025.02*: One paper is accepted to IEEE TCSVT.
 - *2025.01*: One paper is accepted to ICLR 2025.
 - *2024.12*: One paper is accepted to IEEE TMI.